 Grace O’Connell won the Canadian Authors Association’s 2014 Emerging Writer Award.

 Now that you’ve got your reading list, visit these independent bookshops—or order online to read up before your Toronto trip.

 A Different Booklist (The Annex) highlights books by authors from the African and Caribbean diaspora and global south.
 You’ll find literature, non-fiction, poetry, education, small press and kids/young adult lit.

-Glad Day Bookshop (Church-Wellesley Village), an LGBTQ-community mainstay since 1970.
+Glad Day Bookshop (Church-Wellesley Village), a 2SLGBTQ+-community mainstay since 1970.
 This café-bookshop-bar’s selection includes fiction, non-fiction, manga, education, kids/young adult and more, with a focus on diversity including marginalized communities.